bustoutsolutions/siesta/guide/requests/index.md

 MyAPI.profile.request(.POST, data: nsdata)
 ```

-## Response Hooks
+## Request Hooks

-Siesta’s important distinguishing feature is that an _observer_ will keep receiving notifications about a resource, no matter who requests it, no matter when the responses arrive.
+Siesta’s important distinguishing feature is that **observers** receive ongoing notifications about _all_ changes to a resource, no matter who initiated the change or when it arrived.

-However, you can also attach callbacks to an individual request, in the manner of more familiar HTTP frameworks:
+However, you can also attach **hooks** to an individual request, in the manner of more familiar HTTP frameworks:

 ```swift
 resource.load()